molepigeon/think-2406-lab/1_getting_started/1_cluster.md

     ibmcloud login
     ```

 2. Make sure that you are targeting the IBM Cloud Kubernetes Service region that you selected in the Get Cluster tool.
-Unless you changed the region in the tool, select `us-south`.

     ```bash
-    ibmcloud ks region-set
+    ibmcloud ks region-set us-south
     ```

 3. List your clusters.